Prepare for Your Camino

 Is there more than one Camino de Santiago?

-The Camino Francés is the most traveled route but there are additional routes throughout Spain and all of Europe.
+The Camino Francés is the most traveled route and a popular one for first-time pilgrims, but there are additional routes throughout Spain and all of Europe.
 Historically, pilgrims walked out their front door and walked until they reached Santiago and then walked home.

 How Do I Choose a Route for the Camino?